-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
-These financial statements have also been prepared in accordance with IFRSs as adopted by the European Union and with those parts of the Companies Act 2006 (the "Act") that are applicable to companies reporting under IFRS except where licence conditions apply using the same accounting rules as the Statutory accounts.
+The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The financial statements have also been prepared in accordance with IFRS adopted by the European Union and therefore comply with Article 4 of the EU IAS Regulation and with those parts of the Companies Act 2006 (the "Act") that are applicable to companies reporting under IFRS except where license conditions apply using the same accounting riles as the Statutory accounts.